tedleyem/meralus.com/README.md

 (Flexible-Jekyll is a simple and clean theme for Jekyll)[https://github.com/artemsheludko/flexible-jekyll)

+### Deploying to github pages
+The steps were followed to allow github actions to automatically update this blog when you push to the main branch.
+No local actions are needed.

 ### For Testing the site locally
 $ bundle exec jekyll serve